damianfullstack4/rock-paper-scissors/README.md

 The player chooses between three button choices while the computer chooses randomly.
 The game features a log that auto scrolls to the newest log addition.
 When the game is finished, the buttons are removed and a winner is displayed.
+Aftwards a reset button appears to make the game replayable.

 Live Demo: https://damianfullstack4.github.io/rock-paper-scissors/